jonatan-ivanov/checkthat/Readme.md

 #How to use it
 ##Run with gradle
-1. Build and start: `./gradlew run`
+1. Build and start: `./gradlew bootRun`
 2. In your browser: [http://localhost:8080/checkthat?url=https://github.com](http://localhost:8080/checkthat?url=https://github.com) and/or [http://localhost:8080/checkthat?server=github.com](http://localhost:8080/checkthat?server=github.com)

 ##Build and run it